kslides/kslides/README.md

 A `slideConfig{}` block specifies slide-specific configuration values and has these [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/SlideConfig.kt).
-These values override those specified in _kslides.presentationConfig.slideConfig{}_
+This block overrides the values specified in _kslides.presentationConfig.slideConfig{}_ and _kslides.presentation.presentationConfig.slideConfig{}_.
-and _presentation.presentationConfig.slideConfig{}_.

 ### content Block

-The value types in `content{}` blocks vary by the type of the slide:
+The `content{}` blocks value types vary by the type of the slide:
 * `markdownSlide.content{}` blocks contain a String with Markdown
 * `htmlSlide.content{}` blocks contain a String with HTML
 * `dslSlide.content{}` block contains calls to the Kotlin